- What Wikipedia says about you matters a lot

 - Despite the setup of Wikipedia as an open-source program, not just anyone can edit everything

-- Seeing who edited a Wikipedia article helps with transparency and understanding the power dynamics on a page
+- Seeing who edited a Wikipedia article helps with transparency and understanding the power dynamics on an article

 Importance of Wikipedia for company reputation

 Many companies realize the importance of Wikipedia - it is why Wikipedia management is a core part of corporate reputation management strategy.
-Most companies want to have their own page or want to exercise some degree of control over their Wikipedia page - and why not?
+Most companies want to have their own article or want to exercise some degree of control over their Wikipedia article - and why not?
 They know more about their company than anyone else - but Wikipedia isn't setup that way.

-References from Wikipedia are widely sought after for publicity, but the information itself that appears on a Wikipedia page is an important part of any corporate reputation program.
+References from Wikipedia are widely sought after for publicity, but the information itself that appears on a Wikipedia article is an important part of any corporate reputation program.

 Source: Wikimedia Commons

-Because of the power and influence that Wikipedia pages can effect on your company, it can be very tempting to create or edit your company’s Wikipedia page.
-Editing your own Wikipedia page is socially frowned upon, against Wikipedia’s rules, and can even hinder future efforts—pages with a higher amount of suspicious activity become harder to edit down the road.
+Because of the power and influence that Wikipedia articles can effect on your company, it can be very tempting to create or edit your company’s Wikipedia article.
+Editing your own Wikipedia article is socially frowned upon, against Wikipedia’s rules, and can even hinder future efforts—pages with a higher amount of suspicious activity become harder to edit down the road.